-EN 106 Composition: International Students II 2 credits This sequence fulfills the composition core requirement and is designed for international students whose language preparedness indicates a need for intensive and prolonged focus on English language skills in writing, reading, and communication.
+Composition: International Students II 2 credits This sequence fulfills the composition core requirement and is designed for international students whose language preparedness indicates a need for intensive and prolonged focus on English language skills in writing, reading, and communication.
 En 105 focuses on grammar and idiom; En 106 develops composition skills.
 After completion of the sequence students cannot take En 110 as an elective.

-EN 110 and Writing 5 credits Includes a review of basic grammar as stress on study and practice in rhetoric, expository writing and mastery of style.
-EN 132 Masterpieces of American Literature Close reading and analysis of American sics: novels, plays, poetry and essays.
-5 credits literary clas- EN 133 Masterpieces of World Literature Close reading and analysis of world lite novels, plays, poetry and essays.
-5 credits erary classics: EN 175 Introduction to Literature Introduction to the study of novels, play essays.
-5 credits s, poetry and
+EN 110 Freshman English: Effective Thinking and Writing 5 credits Includes a review of basic grammar as needed.
+Main stress on study and practice in rhetoric, emphasizing expository writing and mastery of style.

+EN 120-129 Masterpieces of Literature

+Close reading and analysis of literary classics in relation to historical background: novels, plays, poetry, and essays.
+Correlated courses: History 120-129.

+EN 132 Masterpieces of American Literature 5 credits Close reading and analysis of American literary classics: novels, plays, poetry and essays.

+EN 133 Masterpieces of World Literature 5 credits Close reading and analysis of world literary classics: novels, plays, poetry and essays.

+EN 175 Introduction to Literature 5 credits Introduction to the study of novels, plays, poetry and essays.

-- EN 200 Advanced Composition 5 credits Advanced study and practice in expository writing. - EN 203 Vocabulary 5 credits A practical course in vocabulary building.
+EN 200 Advanced Composition 5 credits Advanced study and practice in expository writing.

+EN 203 Vocabulary 5 credits A practical course in vocabulary building.
 Emphasis on etymology, Latin and Greek roots, prefixes and suffixes.

-EN 204 Imaginative Writing A course designed to be individually of student's choice of genre: prose fiction sonal narrative, essay, autobiographical bination of full-class participation and "w ity. n, poetry, per- writing.
-A com- EN 230 Introduction to Fiction Introduction to the study of fiction with s sis on appreciation, form and technique.
-EN 240 Introduction to Drama Introduction to the study of drama with s sis on appreciation, form and technique. the second second where a second second second second second EN 250 Practical Criticism Introduction to the terminology and tech ary analysis.
-Required of English major of EN 264 EN 265 EN 266 Great English Authors I Great English Authors II Great English Authors III I. Study of major British writers from period through the Renaissance (164 major British writers from the Puritan the Eighteenth Century (1640-1798).
+EN 204 Imaginative Writing 5 credits A course designed to be individually centered in the student's choice of genre: prose fiction, poetry, personal narrative, essay, autobiographical writing.
+A combination of full-class participation and "workshop" activity.

+EN 230 Introduction to Fiction 5 credits Introduction to the study of fiction with special emphasis on appreciation, form and technique.

+EN 240 Introduction to Drama 5 credits Introduction to the study of drama with special emphasis on appreciation, form and technique.

+EN 250 Practical Criticism 5 credits Introduction to the terminology and techniques of literary analysis.
+Required of English major core.

+EN 264 Great English Authors I 5 credits

+EN 265 Great English Authors II 5 credits

+EN 266 Great English Authors III 5 credits

+L Study of major British writers from the Medieval

+I. Study of major British writers from the Medieval period through the Renaissance (1640).
+II.
+Study of major British writers from the Puritan period through the Eighteenth Century (1640-1798).
 III.
-British writers from the Romantic period Required of English major core.
-0).
-II.
-Study of period through Study of major
+Study of major British writers from the Romantic period to the present.
+Required of English major core.

+EN 283

-EN 283 Classics of Black American Literature 5 credits A literary and historical survey of works written by Black Americans with emphasis on DuBois, Wright, Ellison, Morrison, Brooks and other modern writers.
+Classics of Black American Literature 5 credits A literary and historical survey of works written by Black Americans with emphasis on DuBois, Wright, Ellison.
+Morrison.
+Brooks and other modern writers.